francesco-puppo/Notes/docs/apps/bear.md

 ## It's for you if

-- Love well crafted, native apps
+- You love well crafted, native apps
+- Apple Notes doesn't satisfy you and you want something similar but more powerful and flexible

 ## It's NOT for you if

-- If you prefer to *own* your files, even if it has great export features, Bear still maintains all files in a private library that is not integrated with the Finder
+- You prefer to *own* your files, even if it has great export features, Bear still maintains all files in a private library that is not integrated with the Finder

 ## More